tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Item.SetDefaults(int Type, bool noMatCheck = false, ItemVariant variant = null) change to SetDefaults(int Type, ItemVariant variant = null) (noMatCheck parameter removed)
 - UnifiedRandom.Next methods are no longer virtual
 - UIWrappedSearchBar, is it useful to modders?
-- Lots of new methods in Utils.
-Check if any duplicate TML.cs methods.
 - Various text rendering methods have been changed or improved.
 Investigate new functionality and previous bug fixes.
 - Player.IsAllowedToHoldItems
 - BuffID.IsAnNPCWhipDebuff, which tModLoader renamed to IsATagBuff, has changed a lot.
 Need to document the new behavior.
 Do we want to revert the name change?
 Also CanBeRemovedByNetMessage docs are now wrong.